sisoje/swiftui-native/README.md

 This package consists of two main products:

 1. **ViewHosting**: This product is intended for use in your production code.
-It contains the necessary components to make your SwiftUI views testable.
+It contains a single file with the necessary component to make your SwiftUI views testable.

 2. **ViewHostingInternal**: This product is designed for use in your test target.
 It provides the tools needed to host views and test dynamic properties like `@State`, `@Binding`, and others in a controlled testing environment.